Whenever someone who is not the owner accesses a mailbox, this event will trigger.

 - Delegated user opens another user’s calendar

-- Outlook Windows Client resynchronizes with the Exchange Server
+- Outlook Windows Client (or any device client) resynchronizes with the Exchange Server

-- Delegated user opens up the an Outlook Client from a new computer
+- Delegated user opens up an Outlook Client from a new computer

 We always recommend using Shared Mailboxes if multiple users need access to certain emails, and avoid Mailbox Delegation as much as possible in an organization.
 You can remove mailbox delegation from a mailbox through the Exchange Admin Center.